sweetie-bot-project/sweetie_bot_rt_control/motion/controllers/sweetie_bot_controller_joint_space/README.md

 * `FollowJointTrajectory` monitor `in_joints_ref` port and use filter plugin to merge received pose with current robot pose on `in_joints_sorted`.
 Then result is published on `out_joints_fixed` port.
 	All messages have `sensor_msgs::JointState` type.
-The list of controlled kinematic cahins is specified via pararmeter `controlled_chains`.
+The list of controlled kinematic chains is specified via pararmeter `controlled_chains`.

 	Component is `SimpleControllerBase` descendant so can be activated by `SetOperational` action, `start/stop` or `rosSetOperational` operations.
 After actiavation it publishes current robot pose on `out_joints_src_reset` port for `activation_delay` cycles.
+	During activation resource list may contain the list of joints names.
+In the latter case corresponding list of chains is derived automatically.
+Note that mixing chains names and joint names is not supported.

 	Possible usage pattern: connect `joint_state_publiser` GUI to `in_joints_ref` and `out_joints_src_reset` ports.